 5. Not taking advantage of an annual travel credit

-If you don’t, you can easily forget they exist and let them expire.
+If you don’t have a plan for using whatever credits your travel card offers, you can easily forget they exist and let them expire.
 For example, some hotel cards offer an annual free night award that’s good for a year, but if you don’t use it within a specified period of time, you lose it.

 Travel rewards expert Dan Miller of PointsWithaCrew.com says travel credits are often offered by banks in order to help you justify a card’s annual fee, but they’re only a real “discount” on travel if you use them each year.

 Earn 100,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.

 Earn 10x points on eligible purchases on the Card at restaurants worldwide and when you Shop Small in the U.S., on up to $25,000 in combined purchases, during your first 6 months of Card Membership.